Online Graduate Certificate Programs in Counseling and Psychology

 UCSD has an online graduate certificate in career advising that helps graduates develop their clients’ strategies for achieving career goals.
 The program is designed for working career advisors and professionals in career advising roles who want to get the latest information on coaching techniques, career-building strategies, and current economic trends.

 The 12-credit curriculum consists of three classes: foundation principles for career advisors, skill development for career advisors, and specialty areas for career advisors.
-Upon completion of the program, graduates will have learned the competencies of the Certified Workforce Development Professional (CWDP) national credential.
+Upon completing the program, graduates will have learned the Certified Workforce Development Professional (CWDP) national credential competencies.

 - Location: San Diego, CA